daimonaslabs/go-ubus-rpc/docs/ARCHITECTURE.md

 # Architecture

 ## Overview
-`UbusRPC` is the main client and calling object.
-Get one with `NewUbusRPC` and use it to make calls to the remote OpenWrt instance.
+`Clientset` is the main client and calling object.
+Get one with `NewClientset` and use it to make calls to the remote OpenWrt instance.
 Each ubus command ('path' in ubus docs) is an interface which contains all the subcommands ('procedure' in ubus docs) associated with that top level command.
 The parameters for each command ('signature' in ubus docs) is also an interface because every command has different